MARTIMM/question-answer/doc/design.md

 ## QADialog sheet type

  This is the simplest of cases.
 There will be no extra pages and if given a sheet with more than one page, it will only handle the first page and ignore the rest.
-The dialog shows two buttons; `Cancel` or `Finish`.
+The dialog shows two buttons; `Cancel` or `save-quit`.

 ```plantuml
 @startuml